leandronunes85/log-format-enforcer/README.md

 ```
 Rebuild it, release it and that's it!

+###### Note
+>Behind the scenes LogFormatEnforcer relies on slf4j for the actual logging work so you must provide it in your
+>project dependencies.

 ## Wrap up
 As I said, this is still a prototype, there's still bugs that I'm aware of and many other that I'm not, for sure.
 Your comments, suggestions, concerns, etc, are all welcome so please drop me a line!